thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

   --set crds.enabled=true
 ```

-To create an Issuer for Apisix, we need to create apisix namespace
+Create an Issuer for accessing the Apisix admin UI embedded in the controller plance, we need to create this issuer in apisix namespace.

 ```yaml
 ---